 When you ask us to recommend an insurance policy for you, we will usually only consider the policies offered by the insurers or insurance providers that we deal with regularly.
 In giving you advice about the costs and terms of recommended polices we have not compared those policies to other policies available, other than from those insurers we deal with regularly.
 If we recommend the purchase of a particular financial product, we will also give you a Product Disclosure Statement at that time, which sets out details specific to that product and the key benefits and risks in purchasing the product.

 Clients not satisfied with our services should contact our Complaints Officer.
-We are members of the Financial Ombudsman Service (FOS), a free consumer service.
-Further information is available from our office, or contact FOS directly on 1300 367 287 or visit www.fos.org.au.
+We are members of the Australian Financial Complaints Austority (AFCA), a free consumer service.
+Further information is available from our office, or contact AFCA directly on 1800 931 678 or visit www.afca.org.au.
 We also follow The Insurance Brokers Code of Practice.

 We hold a Professional Indemnity Policy.
 This policy is designed to pay claims by Third Parties (including our clients) arising out of our Professional Negligence.
 The policy extends to covers us for work done for us by representatives/employees after they cease to work for us and satisfies the requirements for compensation arrangements under Section 912B of The Act.